 2) show property;

-3) interpret information on listings, titles, financing, contracts, closings or other information relating to a transaction;
+3) interpret information regarding listings, titles, financing, contracts, closings or other information relating to a transaction;

-4) explain or interpret a contract, listing, lease agreement or other real estate document with anyone outside the licensee's company;
+4) explain or interpret a contract, listing, lease agreement or other real estate document for or with anyone outside the unlicensed assistant's real estate entity;

 5) negotiate or agree to any commission, commission split, management fee or referral fee on behalf of a licensee; or

-f) Stenographic, clerical, maintenance, engineering, building trades, security or office personnel not directly engaged in the practice of real estate brokerage as defined in Section 1-10 of the Act are not required to be licensed.
+e) Stenographic, clerical, maintenance, engineering, operations, building trades, security or office personnel not directly engaging in licensed activities are not required to be licensed.

-g) A licensee is prohibited from acting as an unlicensed assistant, as provided for in this Section, for any licensee other than his or her sponsoring broker or a licensee sponsored by the sponsoring broker.
+f) A licensee is prohibited from acting as an assistant, as provided for in this Section, for any licensee other than the licensee's sponsoring broker or a licensee sponsored by the sponsoring broker.